fuzziqersoftware/gctools/README.md

 **sms/smssynth** - synthesizes and debugs music sequences in BMS or MIDI format.
 There are many ways to use smssynth; see the next section.

-**sms/modsynth** - synthesizes and debugs music sequences in Protracker MOD format.
+**sms/modsynth** - synthesizes and debugs music sequences in Protracker/Soundtracker MOD format.
 Run it with no arguments for usage information.

 ### Using smssynth